bradfordcondon/gatsby_profile/src/posts/2018-11-09-understanding_drupal_features.md

 Go to our target site, all we need to do is download and unpack the tra file we generated and enable the module (assuming the bundle ID issue is addressed).
 I downloaded my file to `/var/www/html/sites/all/modules/custom/analysis_configuration.tar`, decompressed it (`tar -xvf analysis_configuration.tar`), and enabled it (`drush pm-enable tripal_configuration`).

 The field should now appear when you go to create a new analysis on your target site.
+To check for yourself, create a new Analysis with dummy information: you'll be able to upload a file for the new file field.

   Unfortunately, the field still gets imported **disabled** due to Tripal preference, os we have to go to the display settings on our target site and enable the tripal pane/field.

 ![field created disabled](/img/features_2018-11-09/created_disabled.png)